Review of 可爱的鼠小弟 Little Mouse Series, Our Favorite Chinese Picture Books

 想吃苹果的鼠小弟 (Book 2)

-Little Mouse Craves Apple 想吃苹果的鼠小弟 (Book 2) is my currently son’s favorite 鼠小弟 book!
-He is always asking for “apple ” and loves seeing the different animals on each page reaching for the apples.
+Little Mouse Craves Apple 想吃苹果的鼠小弟 was my son’s favorite as a toddler!
+He was always asking for “apple ” and loves seeing the different animals on each page reaching for the apples.

-In this story, each animal that comes to the apple tree easily pluck an apple to eat.
-However, 鼠小弟 feels frustrated that he doesn’t have a long nose, or the ability to climb or fly to get the apple.
+In this story, each animal that comes to the apple tree easily plucks an apple to eat.
+However, 鼠小弟 feels frustrated that he doesn’t have a long nose or the ability to climb or fly to get the apple.
 At last, the sea lion friend helps 鼠小弟 get his apple!

-Since my 20-month-old often does not have the patience to listen to each sentence, we usually discuss the illustrations (eg, “read the pictures”).
+When my son was around 20 months and did not have the patience to listen to each sentence, we would simply chat about the illustrations and read the pictures.

 For example, we’ll count the apples on each page and notice that each page has one less apple, or we’ll compare the size of the elephant with that of the mouse.